nehirgirgin/titanic-data-manipulation-analysis/README.md

-# Titanic Survival Prediction with Machine Learning
+# Titanic Dataset Analysis with Python and Pandas

 ## Project Overview
-This project analyzes the Titanic dataset and builds machine learning models to predict passenger survival.
+This project explores the Titanic dataset using Python and Pandas.
+It focuses on data manipulation, cleaning, filtering, and exploratory data analysis to better understand passenger information.

 ## Features
-- Data Cleaning & Preprocessing
+- Data Cleaning
+- Data Manipulation with Pandas
+- Filtering and Sorting Data
 - Exploratory Data Analysis (EDA)
-- Feature Engineering
-- Machine Learning Models
+- Basic Insights from Passenger Data

 ## Dataset
-Titanic dataset (passenger data)
+Titanic dataset (passenger information)

 ## Technologies
 - Python
 - Pandas
 - NumPy
-- Scikit-learn
+- Matplotlib
-- Matplotlib / Seaborn
+- Seaborn

 ## Goal
-To predict survival outcomes and understand the factors affecting passenger survival.
+To practice data analysis skills and understand the factors related to passenger survival on the Titanic dataset.